hgouw/ASX/README.md

 7. Generate the script file for the EndOfDays data of the new ASX company using ASX DataLoader

-# How to copy the ASX database on SQL Server 2016 or 2017 from on-premise to Azure and vice versa
+# How to copy the ASX database on SQL Server 2016 or 2017 from on-premise to Azure and vice versa (using Microsoft SQL Server Management Studio)

 1. On the source (on-premise or Azure):
    a.
 Right hand click on "ASX"